Libjpeg: libjpeg-turbo and descendants

 From version 6b of libjpeg of 27 March 1998, Miyasaka Masaru forked a branch named libjpeg/SIMD, which included x86 SIMD optimisations.
 It got substantial contributions from the TigerVNC and the VirtualGL projects in 2009.
 On that basis the libjpeg-turbo project was created in 2010.

-On 4 March 2014, the first version of the filesize-optimising fork mozjpeg was published.
+On 4 March 2014, the first version of the filesize-optimising fork MozJPEG was published.
 For this version Josh Aas from Mozilla Research reworked the Perl script jpegcrush from x264's main developer Loren Merritt and integrated it into the code base of libjpeg-turbo.

 On 10 July 2014, Mozilla released version 2.0, which mainly added trellis quantisation and is now able to reduce the size of baseline JPEGs also.
-Facebook, Inc. donated 60000 dollars for the development of the next version, and CloudFlare assigned a developer for the improvement of mozjpeg.
+Facebook, Inc. donated 60000 dollars for the development of the next version, and CloudFlare assigned a developer for the improvement of MozJPEG.

 In 2019, libjpeg-turbo became the ISO and ITU endorsed reference implementation for the JPEG format.

+In April 2024, Google introduced Jpegli, a new JPEG coding library that offers enhanced capabilities and a 35% compression ratio improvement at high quality compression settings, while the coding speed is comparable with MozJPEG.